isomerpages/moe-nationaljc/_admissions/JC DSA.md

 <img src="/images/ad1.png" style="width:99%">

-**Direct School Admission into 2-year JC Programme for Academic Year 2025 – DSA-JC Exercise 2024**
+<p style="font-size:22px"><b>Direct School Admission into 2-year JC Programme for Academic Year 2025 – DSA-JC Exercise 2024</b></p>

-The Direct School Admission-JC (DSA-JC) is an annual exercise for students seeking admission directly to a Junior College.
-We invite all interested 2024 O-Level graduands to apply to National Junior College.
+<p style="font-size:18px">The Direct School Admission-JC (DSA-JC) is an annual exercise for students seeking admission directly to a Junior College.
+We invite all interested 2024 O-Level graduands to apply to National Junior College.</p>

-Students who are successful are guaranteed a place, provided that they meet the eligibility criteria for admission to a JC based on their GCE O-Level results.
+<p style="font-size:18px">Students who are successful are guaranteed a place, provided that they meet the eligibility criteria for admission to a JC based on their GCE O-Level results.
 Students admitted under DSA-JC are expected to honour their commitment to the JC.
-They will&nbsp;**not**&nbsp;be allowed to take part in the Joint Admissions Exercise (JAE) in 2025.
-They will also&nbsp;**not**&nbsp;be allowed to transfer to another JC after the release of the GCE O-Level results.
+They will <b>not</b> be allowed to take part in the Joint Admissions Exercise (JAE) in 2025.
+They will also <b>not</b> be allowed to transfer to another JC after the release of the GCE O-Level results.</p>

 **Talent Areas**&nbsp;